 Is it easy?
 Of course not.
 Most days we would probably much rather throw ourselves a pity party, post a status on Facebook that would get the sympathy of all our friends, and go back to counting down the hours until bedtime.
 And please do not think for one minute I am pointing a finger at anyone but myself here.
 It’s hard.
 My selfish heart shines through, and I just want to go to the bathroom by myself without someone climbing on a counter while I’m gone.
 Really.
 Is it that hard to stay off the counters?

 Let’s come up with a plan.
 Those hard days are inevitable.
 We don’t have to succumb to them.
-We are not victims.
-We have a choice in the matter.
 Let’s come up with a battle plan to take back our day.
 We have to combat the crazy.
 I have used affiliate links in this post.
 I do receive a small commission if you choose to shop through those links.

 Are you ready?